MrPowers/notes/books/express/express_in_action/notes.md

 Really awesome that he starts with high level overviews of the main topics before diving into the details.

-## Part 1: Intro
-Express makes it easier to write web applications.
+Some typos and small bugs, but nothing that should hang you up if you're reading closely.

-Chapter 1: What is Express?
+## Chapter 1: What is Express?

 Node.js encourages an asynchronous coding style, making for faster code while avoiding multithreaded nightmares.

 Express exists to limit the boilerplate code that's needed to work with Node.js and provide better APIs.